Wayne Jenkins: Arrest and conviction

 The GTTF's criminal activities were eventually uncovered through a federal investigation that began with wiretaps on a member of the unit.
 In March 2017, Jenkins and six other members of the GTTF were indicted on federal charges.
 The investigation revealed that Jenkins had been involved in numerous criminal acts dating back to at least 2011.
 Jenkins was arrested and later pleaded guilty to a range of charges, including racketeering and civil rights violations.

 In June 2018, Jenkins was sentenced to 25 years in federal prison.
 His case highlighted significant flaws within the BPD, including a culture of permissiveness in plainclothes units that allowed such corruption to flourish.
 The depth of Jenkins' criminal activities, including his role in targeting and robbing high-level drug dealers under the guise of law enforcement, underscored the systemic issues within the department.
 Jenkins is Federal Bureau of Prisons prisoner #62928-037.
-He is serving his sentence at the FCI Milan, a low-security federal prison in Michigan.
+He is serving his sentence at the FMC Lexington, a low-security federal prison in Kentucky.